jefvaia/WindowJS/README.md

 # WindowJS
 A simple window manager for the web
 ## Next feature
-- Resizable windows
+- None at the moment
 ## Features
 - Windows
 - Custom content
 - Setting the size and parent
+- Depth
-- depth
+- Resizable windows